 The basic version of nTask is available for free.
 However, they are going to be implementing a flat $2.0 or $2.99 fee per month.
 If you ask us, it is a nominal cost to pay for a bundle of inexpensive virtual team management tools.

 2. Slack – Virtual Team Communication App

 Constant round the clock communication is not only a necessity for virtual team managers but also a bit of an intimidating factor.
 To help improve project stability and effective communication channel, you should give ‘Slack’ a chance.

-It heavily leans on the “communication” aspect of business, and has helped reformed the IT project management scenarios in tenfold.
+It heavily leans on the “communication” aspect of the business, and has helped reformed the IT project management scenarios in tenfold.

 Slack is not primarily used for managing projects because it lacks Gantt Charts, Kanban Boards and other project management features.